How involved are you with your own products?

-Because the rooflight industry’s fairly specialist, you will normally find that the standout suppliers are heavily involved with both designing and manufacturing their own products.
+Because the rooflight industry’s fairly specialist, you will normally find that a standout skylight supplier are heavily involved with both designing and manufacturing their own products.
 After all, they are specialists by nature.
 It’s a good idea to check if the company is prepared to let you view their products – and their manufacturing processes – before you place an order.

 Most suppliers in this industry will make claims about performance: this is to be expected, as genuine improved performance is a major selling point for rooflights.
 However, you should always check if a supplier can provide specific calculations for the product you’re looking at, and not just generic documentation.
 The more specific information they can provide, the more you can be assured that they know their stuff.